-BIPs consist of two things: a merge request on the public Beanstalk Github repo, and a written explanation of the changes that would be implemented by the merge request.
+BIPs consist of two things: a pull request on the public Beanstalk Github repo, and a written explanation of the changes that would be implemented by the pull request.

-The following are the processes in place for community members to submit a BIP and coordinate with the BCM to submit a Snapshot proposal.
+The following are the processes in place for community members to submit a BIP and coordinate with the

+BCM to submit a Snapshot proposal:

-- A proposer must own 0.1% of the total outstanding Stalk supply in order to propose a BIP.
-The proposer shall verify they meet the Stalk ownership threshold by creating and verifying a signature on etherscan.
+- 1. A proposer must own 0.1% of the total Stalk supply in order to propose a BIP.
+The proposer shall verify that they meet the Stalk ownership threshold by creating and verifying a signature on etherscan.
 The steps to create and verify a signature on etherscan can be found here.
 The proposer will then reach out to the Mods on Discord and from there, the BCM will verify that the address that signed the message has sufficient Stalk. - 2.
-The proposer will submit a merge request on the public Beanstalk Github repo and publish the written proposal in a dedicated channel in the Beanstalk Discord.
+The proposer will submit a pull request on the public Beanstalk Github repo and publish the written proposal in a dedicated channel in the Beanstalk Discord.
 For assistance creating a channel on Discord, contact the Mods on Discord. - 3.
 The written proposal shall be discussed in the Discord channel for a sufficient amount of time.
 What constitutes sufficient will be at the sole discretion of the BCM, but the BCM must formally propose the BIP on-chain within 2 weeks of the creation of the dedicated Discord channel, unless the proposer decides to withdraw their proposal. - 4.
 BCM key holders shall verify that they have access to their wallets. - 5.
-The BCM will submit a Snapshot of the written proposal and a corresponding on-chain transaction to formally begin the voting period.
-In order to ensure that Snapshots are proposed with an associated GitHub MR, the BCM is the only party that can propose BIPs on Snapshot. - 6.
-During the Snapshot voting period (1-7 days), every BCM Signer shall verify the transaction and write an etherscan message confirming their review according to the process outlined in the #Reviewing and Signing off on Transactions section.
+The BCM will submit a Snapshot of the written proposal and a corresponding on-chain transaction to formally begin the Voting Period. - 6.
+During the Voting Period (1-7 days), every BCM Signer shall verify the transaction and write an etherscan message confirming their review according to the process outlined in the #Reviewing and Signing off on Transactions section.
 Each Signer is expected to verify every transaction.
 However, if not all Signers verify the transaction, the BCM may still continue per the process outlined in the #Rotating Holders In / Out section. - 7.
 If the Snapshot passes, the Signers will sign m/n signatures and execute the transaction on-chain as soon as possible.
 If the Snapshot fails, the Signers will submit and execute a cancel transaction with the same nonce as soon as possible.